git/git.github.io/rev_news/drafts/edition-64.md

   done without verifying that.

-  Brian Carlson also replied to Xin's initial patch wondering if it was safe to set the `core.repositoryFormatVersion` to 1 as it would make Git fail if any already configured "extensions.*" config option, like "extensions.tomatoSalad" is not recognized.
+  Brian Carlson also replied to Xin's initial patch wondering if it was safe to set the `core.repositoryFormatVersion` to `1` as it would make Git fail if any already configured `extensions.*` config option, like `extensions.tomatoSalad`, was not recognized.

   Xin then sent a version 2 of his patch.
 This time there was a commit message in the patch and a cover letter along with the patch that explained the changes.
-The patch itself added tests and checked that the existing configuration had no unsupported "extension.*" configuration before upgrading the `core.repositoryFormatVersion` config option to 1.
+The patch itself added tests and checked that the existing configuration had no unsupported `extensions.*` configuration before upgrading the `core.repositoryFormatVersion` config option to `1`.

   Jonathan Nieder reviewed the patch suggesting a number of small changes and moving some content from the cover letter to the commit